coleifer/peewee/docs/peewee/database.rst

 To use Peewee with SQLite, the recommended driver is the standard library ``sqlite3`` module.

-To connect to a SQLite database, use :py:class:`SqliteDatabase`.
+To connect to a SQLite database, use :class:`SqliteDatabase`.
 The first parameter is the filename containing the database, or the string ``':memory:'`` to create an in-memory database.
 After the database filename, you can specify a list or pragmas or any other arbitrary `sqlite3 parameters